 Home Remedies For Relief From Cold and Flu

-- Put turmeric powder on hot pan and inhale the fumes.
-It helps to relieve cold, allergy and nose blockage.
+- Put turmeric powder on hot pan and

 - Take 3 Tulsi (Basil) leaves, mix it with a pinch of turmeric powder, 2 pinches of black pepper powder and a pinch of turmeric.
 Chew this mixture slowly and swallow the juice.